ASMRoyal/Distributor/index.md

 ### Note

-Im not responsible for any Damage you'll do!
+Im not responsible for any Damage you do!

 ```markdown
 The Payload Looks like this ==>